 The bipartisan Horse Transportation Safety Act (H.R.
-4040)—led by Reps.
-Steve Cohen (D-TN) and Walter Jones (R-NC)—would prohibit the interstate transportation of horses in a motor vehicle containing two or more levels stacked on top of one another.
+1400) has been reintroduced in the US House of Representatives.
+Led by Reps.
+Steve Cohen (D-TN), Peter King (R-NY), Dina Titus (D-NV), and Brian Fitzpatrick (R-PA), this legislation would prohibit the interstate transportation of horses in a motor vehicle containing two levels stacked on top of one another.

 This measure would ensure that horses are not hauled in double-deck trailers, which are designed for shorter animals.
 Such vehicles fail to provide enough space for horses to stand in a natural position with their head raised.
 The US Department of Agriculture itself recognizes the inhumane nature of transporting horses using double-deck trailers, noting that these vehicles “do not provide adequate headroom for equines” and that trailers with “two or more permanent levels” simply cannot “accommodate adult equines, especially tall equines.”

 No horse should have to endure a long journey unable to stand upright and in a cramped position that can cause permanent injury.
 These trailers, when crammed with horses, are also unsafe on the road—they have been involved in several horrific traffic accidents, resulting in severe injuries and the brutal deaths of many horses.

 Please contact your representative and ask him or her to cosponsor the Horse Transportation Safety Act (H.R.
 1400) to prevent the use of double-deck trailers for hauling any horse.
 You can send an email to your legislators through AWI's Compassion Index by clicking here.